MinaMalak-cmd/billing-automation/README.md

-# Billing Automation
+# Invoice Automation

 ## Project Overview

-This Node.js project automates the process of generating and sending billing sheets for team members.
-It is designed to streamline the monthly billing process by creating individual billing sheets for each employee and emailing them to the billing team.
+This Node.js project automates the process of generating and sending invoice sheets for team members.
+It is designed to streamline the monthly invoice process by creating individual invoice sheets for each employee and emailing them to the invoice team.

 ## Features

-- **Excel Sheet Modification**: Reads employee data (name, salary, joining date) from a master sheet and generates a billing sheet for each employee.
+- **Excel Sheet Modification**: Reads employee data (name, salary, joining date) from a master sheet and generates a invoice sheet for each employee.
 - **Automated Monthly Execution**: The process is scheduled to run automatically every month using Node.js scheduling libraries.
-- **Email Integration**: Sends the generated billing sheets to the billing team via email using an email-sending library (e.g., Nodemailer).
+- **Email Integration**: Sends the generated invoice sheets to the invoice team via email using an email-sending library (e.g., Nodemailer).
 - **Scalability**: Applies to all team members, ensuring no manual intervention is required.

 ## How It Works

 1. **Data Input**: Reads employee details from a master Excel sheet using a library like `xlsx`.
-2. **Billing Sheet Generation**: Creates a personalized billing sheet for each employee.
+2. **Invoice Sheet Generation**: Creates a personalized invoice sheet for each employee.
-3. **Email Dispatch**: Sends the generated billing sheets to the billing team via email.
+3. **Email Dispatch**: Sends the generated invoice sheets to the invoice team via email.
 4. **Automation**: Uses a scheduler (e.g., `node-cron`) to ensure the process runs monthly without manual triggers.

 ## Prerequisites